This woman photographer is amazing! She must be from the planet Krypton.

 That day, the light was not the greatest, it was grey, low contrast and very cloudy.
 Either she’s super-woman or she uses ISO 100,000.
 Look at the arch of her back…

-BTW, she’s just holding, at arm length, the lens up without even taking photos.
+BTW, she’s just holding the lens up, at arm length, without even taking photos.

 Camera: Canon 7D ISO 400 and 1/160